 The Manufactured Food Program licenses and inspects food manufacturers, food warehouses, and food brokers located in Minnesota.

-- Food brokers are firms that buy and sell food and who negotiate between a buyer and a seller of food, but who at no time has custody of the food being bought and sold.
+- Food brokers are firms that buy and sell food and who negotiate between a buyer and a seller of food, but who at no time have custody of the food being bought and sold.